September 09, 2019

 Fairfield County Community Wellbeing Index 2022

-With support from community partners, DataHaven will be publishing a new version of the report in 2022.
-The report will include an analysis of data from our 2021 Community Wellbeing Survey, as well as many other new data sources.
+With support from community partners, DataHaven will be publishing a new version of the report in 2022 or early 2023.
+The report will include an analysis of data from our 2021 and 2022 Community Wellbeing Survey, as well as many other new data sources.
 Please contact us if you have suggestions on what information to feature and how to distribute the report, or if you would like to sponsor this year's publication.

 The Fairfield County Community Wellbeing Index is the first comprehensive community indicators program for Fairfield County, covering individual cities and neighborhoods throughout the area.
 The Index is a core community indicators program of DataHaven, produced in partnership with Fairfield County’s Community Foundation, and is a collaborative Community Health Needs Assessment for the towns served by Bridgeport Hospital, Danbury Hospital, Greenwich Hospital, Norwalk Hospital, St. Vincent’s Medical Center, and Stamford Hospital.